 Note: this is still our goal, but as things have been shifting so fast we may not have vlogs for all of them

 - ASL-interpretation can be requested for non-performance events, subject to availability Request ASL interpretation.

 - Captions or surtitles for select performances

 - Written introductions for DHH-friendly can be downloaded on show pages, and paper copies are available at the box office

 - Training in basic ASL for our accessibility volunteers

-These select performances welcome patrons who benefit from a relaxed theatre environment.
-They may be more welcoming / comfortable for (but not limited to) people on the autism spectrum, and people with sensory and communication disorders or learning disabilities.
-At Extra live shows, all performances are relaxed.
+PuSh selects performances to welcome patrons who may benefit from a more casual or low sensory environment.
+Relaxed Performances can be for anybody and maybe more welcoming/comfortable for people on the autism spectrum and people with sensory and communication disorders or learning disabilities.

 - What to expect of intense or shocking moments